Br-Johnson/sdm-paper/README.md

 Appendix 1: we are accumulating and maintaining real world examples of these best practices in action.
 Please contribute your own examples or suggest improvements to existing ones.

-Appendix 2: A training roadmap for biologists assuming responsibility for data stewardship, including links to existing resources and training materials.
+Appendix 2:??
+A training roadmap for biologists assuming responsibility for data stewardship, including links to existing resources and training materials.

-## 🚀 Goals

-- Identify core challenges in managing and sharing salmon data.
-- Propose a concise and field-tested set of best practices for data stewardship.
-- Present a reproducible, FAIR, and CARE-aligned vision for salmon data infrastructure.
-- Support the professionalization of the data stewardship role within fisheries science.

 ## 🛠 Repository Structure